Rick Wiles: TruNews

-The Trump administration gave Wiles's website press credentials on several occasions.
+Pastor Rick Wiles has spoken out in defense of Palestinians and against Israeli killings of Palestinian civilians during the Gaza war and the Israeli occupation of the West Bank.
+Proclaiming, "I am a friend of the Palestinian people.
+I am not an enemy of the Jews.
+I am a friend of the Palestinians.
+I simply want the Jews to treat them like Human."

 Advocating violence and mass murder

 In October 2019, Wiles stated that if Trump was defeated in the 2020 presidential election:

 there is going to be violence in America.
-There are people in this country, veterans, cowboys, mountain men, guys that know how to fight, and they’re going to make a decision that the people that did this to Donald Trump are not going to get away with it and they’re going to hunt them down.
-If these people in Washington think that they are going to get away with it, it’s not going to happen.
+There are people in this country, veterans, cowboys, mountain men, guys that know how to fight, and they're going to make a decision that the people that did this to Donald Trump are not going to get away with it and they're going to hunt them down.
+If these people in Washington think that they are going to get away with it, it's not going to happen.
 The Trump supporters are going to hunt them down.
-It’s going to happen and this country is going to be plunged into darkness and they brought it upon themselves because they won’t back off.
+It's going to happen and this country is going to be plunged into darkness and they brought it upon themselves because they won't back off.

-In late July 2020, Wiles urged President Trump to use “billions of hollow-point bullets” against Black Lives Matter protestors in Portland, Oregon to put down the "insurrection".
-He claimed the bullets were hoarded by President Obama "to round up Christians and constitutionalists under a President Hillary Clinton".
+In late July 2020, Wiles urged Trump to use "billions of hollow-point bullets" against Black Lives Matter protestors in Portland, Oregon to put down the "insurrection".
+He claimed the bullets were hoarded by Barack Obama "to round up Christians and constitutionalists under a President Hillary Clinton".

-In late November 2020, after Trump's defeat was confirmed, Wiles stated that the Trump administration "plan to shoot some people".
+In late November 2020, after Trump's defeat was confirmed, Wiles stated that the Trump administration planned "to shoot some people".
 He said:

-They’re going to have a bunch of traitors, they’re going to line them up against the wall, and start shooting them, because that’s what they deserve.
+They're going to have a bunch of traitors, they're going to line them up against the wall, and start shooting them, because that's what they deserve.
 The Democrats, the news media...If the leftists, if the scientists, professors have been working secretly with the Chinese Communist Party, then line them up against a wall and shoot them.
-That’s what you do with them.
+That's what you do with them.

-COVID-19 vaccine
+COVID-19

-Rick Wiles has been spreading COVID-19 vaccine misinformation and hesitancy although misinformation is causing thousands of COVID-19 deaths in the United States weekly according to Dr Frances Collins of the National Institutes of Health.
-Wiles maintains the government inserts eggs into COVID vaccine that hatch into synthetic parasites and grow inside human bodies.
-This is part of a plot by "the most evil cabal in the history of mankind" to take over the world.

-In June 2021, it was reported that Wiles had been admitted to hospital suffering from COVID-19.